adi1985a/Arduino-Projects-3/README.markdown

 | SDA     | A4 (Uno)    |
 | SCL     | A5 (Uno)    |

-> 💡 Use an I2C scanner if unsure of your LCD address.
+💡 Use an [I2C scanner](https://playground.arduino.cc/Main/I2cScanner/) to detect your LCD address if unsure.

 ---

 ## 📄 Features

-- Press the button to toggle the current LED ON/OFF.
+- 🔘 Press button to toggle active LED ON/OFF.
-- If the LED is turned OFF, the program advances to the next LED in the cycle.
+- 🔁 If turned OFF, next LED in cycle becomes active.
-- LCD and Serial Monitor display the current LED name and its status.
+- 📺 LCD and Serial Monitor display LED name and state.
-- Custom Polish characters for 'Ż', 'ó', and 'ł' are rendered correctly on the LCD.
+- 🇵🇱 Custom LCD characters support Polish diacritics (Ż, ó, ł).

 ---